 Isn’t it amazing what an old shirt can do?

-Well.
-This one was quick.
+This was a quick Christmas DIY.
 And how fun??

-I can even make some other things with the rest of the shirt.
+I can even create some other things with the rest of the shirt.